chen0040/spring-boot-spark-integration-demo/README.md

 # spring-boot-spark-integration-demo

-Demo on how to integrate Spring and Apache spark
+Demo on how to integrate Spring, Apache spark and GraphX, with Java and Scala mixed codes

 # Features